 \section{SAFE OPTION-CRITIC MODEL}

+In this work, we introduce a notion of learning safe hierarchical policies using a penalty based on the variance in TD error.
+Previous works in the literature had focused on the measures derived from the TD-based methods for quantifying uncertainty in the value of a state or a state-action pair.

+As mentioned earlier, here, we focus on addressing uncertainty arising due to inherent stochasticity present in the model (aleatoric uncertainty).
+The uncertainty present in the model is reflected in the form of variability in the value function.
+One such feasible approach to capture the uncertainty/variability in the value function would be to estimate the variance in TD error.
+After the policy has converged, the expected TD error would approach zero value.
+The variance in the TD error results from the stochasticity in the environment's reward function and the transition dynamics.
+We define ``safety'' as constraining the uncertainty in the value function.
+Therefore, we modify the objective function of maximizing the mean return by adding a regularizer on uncertainty in the value function.

-Taking inspiration from \citeauthor{Gehring:2013}'s work (\citeyearNP{Gehring:2013}), we define controllability as a negation of the variance in the TD error of a state-option action pair.
-We use the aforementioned definition of controllability to introduce the concept of safety in the option-critic architecture which aids in measuring the uncertainty about the value of a state-option pair.
-Higher the variance in TD error of a state-option pair, higher would be the uncertainty in the value of that state-option pair.
-In the safety critical applications, the agent should learn to eventually avoid such pairs as they induce variability in the return.
-We optimize for the expected discounted return along with the controllability value of initial state-option pair.
-Depending on the nature of the application, one can limit or encourage the agent visiting a state-option pair based on the degree of controllability.
-Introducing controllability using the TD error facilitates the linear scalability of the method with the increase in the number of state-option pairs.
+Inspired by \cite{Gehring:2013}, we define {\em controllability} as a negation of the variance in TD error of a state-option action pair.
+We use the aforementioned definition of controllability to introduce the concept of safety in the option-critic architecture, which aids in measuring the uncertainty in the value of a state-option pair.
+The key idea is - the higher the variance in TD error of a state-option pair, the higher would be the uncertainty in the value function.

+In safety-critical applications, the agent must learn to avoid such state-option pairs as they induce variability in return eventually.
+We optimize for obtaining the maximum expected discounted return and controllability value of the \textit{initial state-option pair}.
+Depending on the nature of the application, one can limit or encourage the agent's visit to a state-option pair based on the degree of controllability.
+Introducing controllability via the TD error facilitates the linear scalability of the proposed approach with the number of state-option pairs.

-Continuing with the notations used in \cite{bacon2017option}, we are introducing a parameter vector described by $\Theta = [\theta, \nu]$ where $\theta$ is an intra-option policy parameter and $\nu$ is an option termination parameter.
-We assume that an option can be initialized from any state $s \in S$.
-Given a state-option pair, uncertainty in its value is measured by controllability $C$, which is given by the negation of the variance in its TD error $\delta$.
-The expected value of the TD error would converge to zero, hence controllability is written as:
+Analogous to the notations used in \cite{bacon2017option}, we introduce a parameter vector described by $\Theta = [\theta, \nu]$, where, $\theta$ is an intra-option policy parameter, and $\nu$ is an option termination parameter.
+We assume that all options can be initialized from any state such that $I_w= \mathcal{S}, \, \forall w\in \mathcal{W}$.
+Uncertainty in the value of a state-option pair is measured using controllability $C$, which is given by the negation of the variance in the TD error $(\delta)$.
+The TD error is -